Hakeemmidan/blog/content/post/css-hover-on-mobile/index.md

 ## How to Fix It

 Using the ['hover' CSS media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/hover), which could be applied either through SCSS or CSS.
-In the case of SCSS (or Sass), we're going to use a [mixin](https://sass-lang.com/documentation/at-rules/mixin).
+In the case of SCSS, we're going to use a [mixin](https://sass-lang.com/documentation/at-rules/mixin).

 Here is each solution respectively:

-### Solution 1: Sass Mixin
+### Solution 1: SCSS Mixin

 The mixin:
 ```SCSS